nselem/bigscape-corason/pages/installation.md

 # Installation
-Following instructions cover [Docker](https://www.docker.com/) installation of both pipelines: BiG-SCAPE and Corason.
+Following instructions cover [Docker](https://www.docker.com/) installation of both pipelines: [BiG-SCAPE](#big-scape-installation) and [CORASON](#corason-installation).
 BiG-SCAPE can also be installed manually or as a conda environment.
 Docker is a container plataform provider available for multiple operative systems such as MAC OS, Windows 10 and Linux (Fedora, Ubuntu, Centos and Debian).
 To install docker consult [here](dockerInstall.md).
 To proceed with the installation the program `curl` needs to be installed.
 If you are not sure about it please [install curl](curlInstallation.md).

-## BiG-SCAPE
+## BiG-SCAPE installation
 At the moment, there are two options available to install BiG-SCAPE:
 -Using the pre-built Docker image, a slightly larg download but zero-fuss install on any system that can run Docker.
 -Using the Bioconda distribution.